LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch4_self_hosted_runners/04_04_deploy_an_ec2_server_in_aws/README.md

-# 04_03 Deploy Linux runners in AWS
+# 04_03 Deploy an EC2 Server in AWS

 In this lab you will use a CloudFormation template to deploy the AWS resources that will be used to create self-hosted runners.